echolimazulu/unit-asgi-503/README.md

 This example uses nginx/unit and python 3.9 module.

-The container assembly code is taken from the original repository: https://github.com/nginx/unit/blob/master/pkg/docker/Dockerfile.python3.9
+The container assembly code is taken from the **original repository**: https://github.com/nginx/unit/blob/master/pkg/docker/Dockerfile.python3.9

 **Changes:**